Addd12/job-platform/README.md

 - Create layout as a component and use it
 - use x-layout tag to write content based on the page (where layout is the name of the blade file inside components folder)
 - use $slot (blade helper) to switch between the pages using the same layout
+- debug using tinker
+- specify return type at method declaration (to catch errors earlier in the execution so that the error message is less confusing)